 Finding your way in the dark.
 It is not easy.
 It can be done.
 For some it is a sign of growth.

-[for this and other brief guides see spiritualityshoppe.org]
+[For this and other brief guides, visit spiritualityshoppe.org]